-This activity in our group is performed as part of the EUROfusion PPPT (Power Plant Physics & Technology) work program focused on Balance of Plant.
+This activity is supported by the EUROfusion Power Plant Physics & Technology (PPPT) Work Program focused on the DEMO Balance of Plant.

-The task of Balance of Plant is to use heat from different sources such as Breeding Blanket (BB), Divertor (DIV), and Vacuum vessel (VV) for power conversion to enhance the efficiency of the DEMO reactor and to provide solutions for future FPPs.
+The task of the Balance of Plant is to use heat from different sources such as Breeding Blanket (BB), Divertor (DIV), and Vacuum vessel (VV) and transform it to electricity, to demonstrate power plant adequacy of fusion as a dedicated follow-up of ITER.

-KIT’s contribution started with a review of the DEMO concept to define essential interfaces and requirements for BOP.
-BOP is responsible for transferring exhaust energy into usable and valuable electrical energy, the next step in fusion development after ITER.
+Our contribution started with a review of the overall DEMO concept to define essential interfaces and requirements for BoP.
 Compared to other energy conversion systems, the internal energy need of a fusion reactor is very high, so that energy harvesting becomes indispensable.
-Because of that, KIT asked different internal power consumers to provide the excess heat on usable temperature levels, e.g. the cooling of gyrotrons, etc. As a typical cross-cutting subsystem, BoP has multiple interfaces to other subsystems as shown in Figure 2.
+As a typical crosscutting subsystem, BoP has multiple interfaces to other subsystems as shown in Fig. 2.
 Here the relationships are also visible; solid lines indicate exchange of mass and/or energy, dashed lines indicate logic or electric interfaces.

-Balance of plant (BoP) is subdivided into the power conversion chain (PCC) composed of the primary heat transfer system (PHTS), an intermediate heat and storage system (IHTS) with an thermal energy storage system (ESS) to cope with dwell times (due to DEMO pulsed operation), and the power conversion system (PCS) itself (see Figure 3).
+Balance of plant (BoP) is composed of the primary heat transfer system (PHTS), an intermediate heat and storage system (IHTS) with an thermal energy storage system (ESS) to cope with dwell times (due to DEMO pulsed operation), and the power conversion system (PCS) itself (see Fig. 3).

-As part of the overall design of DEMO KIT develops a plant model based on the industrial code EBSILON© (STEAG) to get a fast information of the consequences of design modifications.
-The design takes into account safety requirements, as well as design limitations due to the availability of large components such as heat exchangers and pumps.
-The current design developed together with CEA (France) comprises of 3 in-board (IB) loops and 6 out-board (OB) loops.
-Starting with the 6 OB and 3 IB loops the energy of the plasma is transferred by helium via an Intermediate Heat Exchanger (IHX) to the solar salt, which transport it out of the tokamak building to the IHTS storage building, which is actually an industrial 2-tanks design.
+As part of the overall design of DEMO KIT-INR has developed a plant model based on the industrial code EBSILON© (STEAG) to get a fast information of the consequences of design modifications.
+The design takes into account safety requirements, as well as design limitations due to the availability of large components, such as heat exchangers, helium blowers and pumps.
+The current design developed comprises of 8 identical heat transfer loops in total: inner blanket (IB) and outer blanket (OB) cooling loops are jointed together.
+Starting with the 8 IB&OB loops, the energy of the plasma is transferred by helium via an Intermediate Heat Exchanger (IHX) to the solar salt, which transports it out of the tokamak building to the IHTS storage building, which is actually an industrial 2-tanks design.
 The steam generator (SG) boils and superheats the feed water and delivers it to the steam turbine (ST).
-The steam turbine design follows state of the art concept, but is not finally optimized.
-Taking into account a pulse time of 2h and a dwell time of 0.5 h, DEMO can operate permanently under 80% power and/or allowing flexible power operation without interfering with plasma operation.
-Due to the live steam extraction at high pressure and low pressure turbine stages, the efficiency of the PCS is increased, also during dwell time reducing the burden to the energy storage system.
+The steam turbine design follows state of the art concept, proposed by Siemens AG.
+Taking into account a pulse time of 2 hours and a dwell time of 10 min, DEMO can operate permanently under ~90% power and/or allowing flexible power operation without interfering with plasma operation.
+Due to the live steam extraction at high pressure and low-pressure turbine stages, the efficiency of the PCS increased, also during dwell time reducing the burden to the energy storage system.

 Education and training

-In this framework KIT offers bachelor and master thesis on different topics such as component design and optimization, simulation and safety analyses.
+In this framework KIT-INR offers bachelor and master thesis on different topics such as component design and optimization, simulation, and safety analyses.